aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

 ### Input
 Two classes corresponding to the voxel-based and the region-based approaches are implemented in `input.py`:

-  - `CAPSVoxelBasedInput`: all the voxel of the image are used as features.
+  - `CAPSVoxelBasedInput`: all the voxels of the image are used as features.
   - `CAPSRegionBasedInput`: a list of values stored in a TSV file is used as features.
 This list corresponds to PET or T1 image intensities averaged over a set of regions obtained from a brain parcellation when running the [`t1-volume`](../T1_Volume) and/or [`pet-volume`](../PET_Volume) pipeline.

 !!! note